utdata/rwdir/docs/07-plots.md

 The bars on our chart are in alphabetical order of the x axis (and reversed thanks to our flip.)
 We want to order the values based on the `votes` in the data.

+> Complication alert: Categorical data can have [factors](https://r4ds.had.co.nz/factors.html), which are like an internal ordering system.
+Some categories, like months in a year, have an "order" that is not alphabetical.

-We can do that by editing the `x` values in our `aes()` using the a function called `reorder()`.
+We can reorder our categorical values in a plot by editing the `x` values in our `aes()` using `reorder()`.
+(There is a tidyverse function called `fct_reorder()` that works the same way.

-The `reorder()` takes two arguments: The column to reorder, and the column to base that reorder on.
+`reorder()` takes two arguments: The column to reorder, and the column to base that reorder on.
 It can happen in two different ways, and I'll be honest and say I don't know which is easier to comprehend.

 - `x = reorder(princess, votes)` says "set the x axis as `princess`, but order as `votes`.
 OR ...
 - `x = princess %>% reorder(votes)` says "set the x axis as `princess` _and then_ reorder by `votes`.